marcomarino123/magnopy/docs/source/contribute/documentation.rst

 * User guide ("user-guide" folder)
-  Hand-written ReStructuredText files with the usage examples and the explanation of the functionality of the Wulfric.
+  Hand-written ReStructuredText files with the usage examples and the explanation of the functionality of the magnopy.
 It is located in the "docs/source/user-guide" directory.

   We separate the user guide into several parts: